Shawn-LJJ/Membership_Loyalty_Programme/README.md

 # XYZ Membership Loyalty Programme software

-This project is done as my submission for the Fundamentals Of Programming assignment from Singapore Polytechnic.
+This project is done as my submission for the Fundamentals Of Programming assignment from Singapore Polytechnic AY22/23.
 This program allows users to read, edit, modify, and delete membership information.

 ## Setup